 8: What work to include?

 The work you show shouldn’t just be a repeat of the samples you originally sent in when you applied for the role.
-The interviewer has soon that work, and you r folio should show additional / different designs that you can take the interviewer through.
+The interviewer has seen that work, and your folio in an interview should show some additional / different designs that you can take the interviewer through.
 Where possible show the full range of what you can do in your portfolio.
 This includes alternate designs that didn’t make the final cut, or stage by stage designs to show development.

 9: Leave an impression!